martynbiz/php-mongo/README.md

 }
 ```

-### Custom Getter and Setters ###
+### Custom Getter ###

-To automatically convert values when getting or setting, you can define custom methods
+To automatically convert values when getting, you can define custom methods
 to automatically convert the value of a property.
-This may be useful when storing passwords
+This may be useful when formatting
-whereby the password is automatically hashed when set.
+strings such as dates to human readable.

 ```php
 <?php